SuperOfficeDocs/superoffice-docs/docs/onsite/install/win-client/prepare-client.md

 ### Web client / NetServer

 NetServer uses ADO.NET connection only.
 The Web client doesn't have its own database connection and uses NetServer to connect to a database and so\_arc.
-The only part of a Web client which has its own connection is Web Reporter and it uses an ODBC connection.
+The only part of a Web client that has its own connection is Web Reporter and it uses an ODBC connection.

 ### Service